MyIntervals/PHP-CSS-Parser/README.md

 `CSSRuleSet` is a container for individual rules.
 The most common form of a rule set is one constrained by a selector.
 The following concrete subtypes exist:

 * `CSSAtRule` – for generic at-rules which do not match the ones specifically mentioned like @import, @charset or @media.
 A common example for this is @font-face.
-* `CSSSelector` – a selector; contains an array of selector strings (comma-separated in the CSS) as well as the rules to be applied to the matching elements.
+* `CSSDeclarationBlock` – a RuleSet constrained by a `CSSSelector; contains an array of selector objects (comma-separated in the CSS) as well as the rules to be applied to the matching elements.

 Note: A `CSSList` can contain other `CSSList`s (and `CSSImport`s as well as a `CSSCharset`) while a `CSSRuleSet` can only contain `CSSRule`s.